ifm/o2x5xx-python/README.md

     $ pip install -r requirements.txt

+In an industrial production it is normally not possible to install packages from the Internet.
+Therefore you can first download the packages on your personal machine with following command

+    $ pip wheel -r requirements.txt -w ./packages

-You can also install the package offline with following command
+and after that you can move that project with downloaded packages and install the package offline with following command

     $ pip install --no-index --find-links ./packages -r requirements.txt